lucrae/texlite/README.md

 ## Usage

+Write your document in any editor and save as Markdown (`.md`).
+See [here](https://github.com/lucrae/texlite/blob/master/docs/guide.md) for syntax.

-To compile your document to PDF, open the terminal and execute:
+Compile your document to PDF by opening the terminal and using:

 ```
 $ texlite my_document.md